Retraces/the-sogga-project/README.md

 # the-sogga-project
 # THE BEST PROGRAM, NOW AVAILABLE TO THE PUBLIC!
 Made with ❤ and Python 3.7
-# Simply run the sogga.py file
+# Simply set your path on line 59, then run the sogga.py file